167th Airlift Wing: History

-In early 1995, while flying the C-130E version of the C-130 Hercules aircraft, the by now renamed 167th Airlift Group (167 AG) began conversion training for the C-130H-3 variant in the first quarter, transferring most of their "E" models to the Illinois Air National Guard's 182d Airlift Wing in Peoria, Illinois.
-The 167 AG's Civil Engineers deployed to Panama and the Medical Squadron deployed to Honduras that year, while most of the sections took part in a deployment to Alpena, Michigan, in September where chemical exercises and other special training took place.
+In early 1995, while flying the C-130E version of the Hercules, the by now renamed 167th Airlift Group (167 AG) began conversion training for the C-130H-3 variant in the first quarter, transferring most of their "E" models to the Illinois Air National Guard's 182d Airlift Wing in Peoria, Illinois.
+The 167th's civil engineers deployed to Panama and the medical squadron deployed to Honduras that year, while most of the sections took part in a deployment to Alpena, Michigan, in September where chemical exercises and other special training took place.
 The unit celebrated its 40th anniversary on 10 June 1995.
 In 1995, the unit began conversion training for the C-130H-3 in the first quarter and transferred most of the "E" models to Peoria, Illinois.
-The Civil Engineers deployed to Panama and the Medical Squadron deployed to Honduras.
-Most of the sections took part in a deployment to Alpena, Michigan in September where chemical exercises and other special training took place.
-The unit celebrated its 40th anniversary on 10 June 1995 with an open house and dance.

-The 167th Airlift Group was redesignated the 167th Airlift Wing (167 AW) on 1 October 1995 and as it became operationally capable in the C-130H-3 aircraft to perform its airlift mission.
+The 167th Airlift Group was redesignated the 167th Airlift Wing on 1 October 1995 and as it became operationall in the C-130H-3 aircraft to perform its airlift mission.
 Then on 16 April 1997, the 167th Airlift Wing was reallocated to the Air Mobility Command (AMC), with no change in mission or assignment.
-The 2005 Base Realignment and Closure Commission converted the wing's aircraft from the C-130 Hercules to the C-5 Galaxy.
-In February 2012, the Force Structure Overview was released by the Secretary of the Air Force.
-The document detailed numerous aircraft changes throughout the active, Guard and Reserve forces, including the replacement of the unit's C-5 aircraft with C-17s.
-On 25 September 2014, the 167th Airlift Wing flew its final C-5 mission, a local training sortie.
-That same day the wing received its first C-17 Globemaster III aircraft, one of eight C-17s the unit is slated to receive.
+The 2005 Base Realignment and Closure Commission converted the wing's aircraft from the C-130 Hercules to the Lockheed C-5 Galaxy.